kasfunatu/swgohmodhelper/README.md

 This file is based upon work from swgoh.help and swgoh.gg.
 It uses PHP wrapper: https://github.com/r3volved/api-swgoh-help to access swgoh.help

-To use:
+To use:<br/>
-  Create account with swgoh.help in index.php:
+  Create account with swgoh.help<br/>
+  in index.php:<br/>
-    Replace swgoh.help:username with new username
+    Replace swgoh.help:username with new username<br/>
-    Replace swgoh.help:password with new password
+    Replace swgoh.help:password with new password<br/>
-    Replace DEFAULT-CODE-YOU with your allycode (you can pass others as id in querystring) Ensure cache/ directory can be written to
+    Replace DEFAULT-CODE-YOU with your allycode (you can pass others as id in querystring)<br/>
+    Ensure cache/ directory can be written to<br/>